 To win a car accident personal injury case, you must prove someone caused your accident through negligence and that you suffered damages for which you can be compensated.
 To prove negligence, you must prove the following elements:

-The injured person has the burden of proving all these elements when they file a personal injury claim.
+The injured person must prove all these elements when they file a personal injury claim.
 If you successfully prove all four elements, you can receive compensation from the at-fault party.

-The term “damages” refers to the harm done as a result of negligence and is the most important element when calculating an average car accident settlement in Florida.
+The term “damages” refers to the harm done due to negligence and is the most crucial element when calculating an average car accident settlement in Florida.

 What Are Damages?